The evolution problem associated with the fractional first eigenvalue: Regularity, up to the boundary, for the elliptic problem

 as wanted. \end{proof}

 We are now able to conclude this section by proving the regularity result. \begin{demoregularidad} We proceed again as in \cite{BGI}.
-Let us fix $\gamma\in(0,2s-1)$ and some points, fixed but arbitrary, $x_0,y_0\in\bar\Omega$.
+Let us to consider some points, fixed but arbitrary, $x_0,y_0\in\bar\Omega$.
 We have to prove that there exists $L>0$ such that